mockery/mockery/docs/reference/demeter_chains.rst

     $object->foo()->bar()->zebra()->alpha()->selfDestruct();

 The long chain of method calls isn't necessarily a bad thing, assuming they each link back to a local object the calling class knows.
-Just as a fun example, Mockery's long chains (after the first ``shouldReceive()`` method) all call to the same instance of ``\Mockery\Expectation``.
+As a fun example, Mockery's long chains (after the first ``shouldReceive()`` method) all call to the same instance of ``\Mockery\Expectation``.
 However, sometimes this is not the case and the chain is constantly crossing object boundaries.

 In either case, mocking such a chain can be a horrible task.
-To make it easier Mockery support demeter chain mocking.
+To make it easier Mockery supports demeter chain mocking.
 Essentially, we shortcut through the chain and return a defined value from the final call.
 For example, let's assume ``selfDestruct()`` returns the string "Ten!" to $object (an instance of ``CaptainsConsole``).
 Here's how we could mock it.